timesize/monster-oop/homework/27-28/week-01/README.md

 ## Day 3

-*There are a lot of things available for you to try today, so we've added some rough time guidelines.*
+*Homework has a lot of parts today, so we've added some rough time estimates for each part.*

 1. **Reading**: *15 minutes* When a web browser displays a page, it's not just showing the contents of an HTML file.
 It also creates a structure that JavaScript can interact with.
 This structure is called the Document Object Model (DOM).
 Unlike the HTML file, the DOM can change over time -- and we can change it with JavaScript!
 The DOM is vitally important for dynamic web pages where elements are added, removed, or changed over time. **Read this [brief introduction to the DOM](http://docs.webplatform.org/wiki/dom/tutorials/introduction).**